Home » Recipe Index » Air Fryer Recipes

 Ingredients all in different bowls unprepared with raw mahi mahi in the middle

-How To Make Air Fryer Mahi Mahi
+Air Fry Mahi Mahi Ingredients

 STEP THREE: In a shallow dish, mix the panko bread crumbs with the paprika, garlic powder, onion powder, salt, and black pepper.